reiver/golang-backend-training/chapters/simple_json/README.md

 	data := struct{
 		StatusCode   int64  `json:"status_code"`
 		StatusName   string `json:"status_name"`
-		HumanMessage string `json:"message"`
+		HumanMessage string `json:"human_message"`
 	}{
 		StatusCode: http.StatusNotFound,
 		StatusName: "Not Found",
-		Message: "This is not the URI you are looking for.", }
+		HumanMessage: "This is not the URI you are looking for.", }

 	httpjson.NotFound(w, data)